rjseymour66/rjseymour66.github.io/content/en/docs/golang/testing.md

 ```

 ### Subtests

+Subtests let you run different testing scenarios for a testing context.

 Use `t.Run()` to run subtests.
 Subtests run in isolation, so you can use `t.Fatal[f]()` and not stop test execution.
 In addition, you can run subtests [in parallel](#parallel-testing).